xguerin/minima.l/docs/index.md

 : (load "@lib/cadr.l")
 > ((x) NIL (car (cdr x)))
 ```
-In the second form, load the `lisp` symbol from plugins either from the
+Symbols are loaded from plugins found in the installation prefix or in
-installation prefix, the `MNML_PLUGIN_PATH` environment variable, or the
+the `MNML_PLUGIN_PATH` environment variable.
-optional `str` path.
 ```lisp
 : (load '+)
 > 4425116848